 Bass

-Once you have the drums balanced, it’s time to bring in the bass.
-This one can be tricky due to the amount of low end.
-The bass should be loud enough that the low end is big and powerful, but not so loud that it overpowers the kick drum.
+Once you’ve got your drums balanced, it’s time to bring in the bass.
+This step can be tricky due to the sheer amount of low-end energy in both the bass and the kick drum.
+The goal is to make the low end feel big and powerful without letting the bass overpower the kick—or vice versa.

 Vocals